Alfresco/alfresco-ng2-components/docs/process-services-cloud/edit-task-filter-cloud.component.md

 **_state_**, **_assignment_**, **_sort_**, **_order_**.

-However, you can also choose which properties to show using a input property `filterProperties`:
+However, you can also choose which properties to show using the `filterProperties` input property:

-Populate the filterProperties in the component class:
+Populate the `filterProperties` in the component class:

 ```ts
 import { UserProcessModel } from '@alfresco/adf-core';